MobileChromeApps/mobile-chrome-apps/api/README.md

 The linter errors are compile-blocking errors by default, rather than warnings, and I think we should keep it that way.

-### `grunt watch`

-Grunt has a mode where it will watch the files and automatically rebuild if any of them changes.
-This has been working well for me, and will be several kinds of awesome once we have a local server and in-app refresh working.

-NB: Running `grunt watch` does not do a build right away, so if you've already changed things, run `grunt` alone first.